 In saying that, at the end of the day it's going to be a personal choice.
 Other suitable options include monk fruit, tagatose, erythritol and xylitol.

 Some people hate the taste of stevia.
 So move up the ladder and try the ‘tols' or a little sucralose.
 If anything, try to avoid the nasty ones mentioned first – Aspartame, Saccharin, and Acesulfame-K.

 It's also good practice to try to move away from eating too many sweets and focus on eating more vegetables because they are much better for your health.

 Although stevia is a good option for most people, and the other artificial sweeteners aren't ‘meant' to effect blood sugar, some people do still react with high blood sugar readings.

 It's important to be aware that just because something is labelled “diabetic friendly,” doesn't mean it will work for you!

-It’s not common to react to sweeteners but this is where your individualism comes into play.
+It’s not common to react to sugar substitutes but this is where your individualism comes into play.
 It’s always important to listen to what your own body tells you (and your glucose meter!).

-I'd recommend you read some of those extra posts I've linked to above.
+For more info, I'd recommend you read some of those extra posts linked to above.
 You might also want to look at this best sweeteners comparison.

-Please share, pin, or tweet this post.
+Please share, pin, or tweet this info.
 We'd love a bit of help in sharing this education around. 🙂